genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/about-single-cell-transformations.md

 ## Transformation logs

 A single-cell job produces a processing log like any other transformation.
 For what the log records, how it is retained, and how to retrieve it, see [About the Processors Controller](../about-processors-controller.md#transformation-logs).

-## Known limitations

-Currently, only one transformation process can be run per attachment.
-If you need to run another transformation job on the same data, import a new copy of the attachment or create a new study.

-!!! warning "Editorial TODO: resolve before publishing"
-    Verify: the one-transformation-per-attachment constraint is a platform-level rule not present in the transformation-images-develop/ image code.
-Confirm against an authoritative source before publishing.
-(Same constraint also flagged in available-images-reference.md.)

 ## Where to start